Arjun599/learning-genius/Untitled document.md

 ![image alt text](image_5.png)

-**Figure 3.5 **shows how variance increases relative to the number of components selected for MCA
+**Figure 3.5**shows how variance increases relative to the number of components selected for MCA

 The number of components required to reach an inertia (variance) of 0.95 is 59.
 Clearly, running PCA on the OrdinalEncoder has a much higher performance relative to MCA.
 Another thing to note about Figure 3.5 is that the graph converges to 1 much quicker than some of the other dimensionality reduction techniques we have seen.

-2. **ML Model Results & Discussion**
+### 2. ML Model Results & Discussion

 Now that we have applied preprocessing techniques to our data, we can run some models on it.
 The first model we will use on our data is Naive Bayes, which uses the distribution P(Xi | y) in the Bayes rule calculation.
 We will run Naive Bayes with several different distributions, and also use our preprocessed data, and compare the results.